 Formerly a national writer for the Los Angeles Times, I’m now a professor at the University of California, Irvine, in the Literary Journalism Program.
 As an independent journalist, my stories also appear in Wired, The Atlantic, National Geographic, Marie Claire, Glamour, Foreign Policy, Slate, The New Republic, Newsweek, Time, Narratively, and others.

-As a former Knight-Wallace Reporting Fellow (2021-2022), I’m finishing a project about Black and Asian American interconnected histories.
-In 2018, I was an Alicia Patterson Fellow in science and environmental reporting.
-My work has also been recognized by the Association of Sunday Feature Editors, the Society for Features Journalism, the American Society of Newspaper Editors, Longform's Best of Science writing of 2016 and 2017, as well as in the Best American Science and Nature Writing book series of 2019 and 2022.
+I have been a Knight-Wallace Reporting Fellow, and an Alicia Patterson Fellow in science and environmental reporting.
+My work has also been recognized by the Association of Sunday Feature Editors, the Society for Features Journalism, the American Society of Newspaper Editors, Longform's Best of Science writing of 2016 and 2017, as well as honored in the Best American Science and Nature Writing book series of 2019 and 2022, and anthologized in the 2025 edition.

 My email is ehayasaki09@gmail.com.
 Connect with me on LinkedIn or subscribe to my Substack, The Reported Essay, for freelance tips and nonfiction craft lessons.